 The possibility the bag was not found as claimed is further supported by the statements and testimony of Deputy Sheriff Luke Mooney, who discovered the sniper's nest.
 When asked by Warren Commission attorney Joseph Ball if, after discovering the boxes by the sixth floor window, and the shells beside these boxes, he noticed anything over in the corner (the supposed location of the bag, just a few feet away).
 Mooney testified "No, sir; I didn't see anything over in the corner."
 (3H281-290)

 Deputy Sheriff Ralph Walters, who was "approximately 8 feet" from Mooney when he made his discovery, Sgt.
 Gerald Hill, who joined Mooney and Walters moments later, Deputy Sheriff A. D. McCurley who rushed over after he heard Mooney yell out he'd found the shells, Deputy Sheriff Roger Craig, who arrived around the same time, and Detective Elmer Boyd, Sims' partner, who arrived on the scene with Detectives Fritz and Sims, further support that there was nothing in the corner when the sniper's nest was discovered.
-This is also supported by the subsequent words of Deputy Sheriff Jack Faulkner, another of those first upon the sniper's nest, to researcher Larry Sneed.
-Neither Fritz, Mooney, Walters, Hill, McCurley, Craig, Boyd, nor Faulkner had any recollection of seeing a large paper bag on the floor, even though they'd have to have been standing within a few feet of its location to see the shells they claimed to have seen, and would have been on the lookout for anything suspicious.
+This is also supported by the subsequent words of Deputy Sheriff Jack Faulkner and Police Sergeant Donald Flusche, when they spoke to researcher Larry Sneed decades later.
+Both Faulkner and Flusche claimed they saw the shells in the sniper's nest before the arrival of Lt.
+Day, yet made no mention of a paper bag.
+Neither Fritz, Mooney, Walters, Hill, McCurley, Craig, Boyd, Faulkner nor Flusche had any recollection of seeing a large paper bag on the floor by the sniper's nest, even though they'd have to have been standing within a few feet of its location to see the shells they claimed to have seen, and would have been on the lookout for anything suspicious.

 The Other Bag